aarol/arctis-battery-indicator/README.md

 ## Adding a new headset

-I have a post on my website explaining that tries to explain how to do this: <https://aarol.dev/posts/arctis-hid>
+I have a post on my website explaining how to do this: <https://aarol.dev/posts/arctis-hid>

 The parameters, such as `write_bytes` and `battery_percent_idx` can be discovered by sniffing the USB traffic with something like [WireShark](https://www.wireshark.org/) and [USBPcap](https://desowin.org/usbpcap/)